After the snow storm

 Tessa’s tiles

-Last fall, our new tile mural made by Tessa Morgan of Flying Pig Pottery was installed behind the stove.
+Tiles from Flying Pig Pottery were installed behind the stove.
 We had been looking at a piece of greasy plywood in the same location for 20 years, putting off the tile project because I couldn’t decide what I wanted.
 I was originally going to paint my own tiles, but eventually gave up on that idea.
 Years ago, I did paint some faux tiles in a different spot in the kitchen.
 See a post about those here.

 We asked Tessa to design a landscape and seascape with animals.
 I had admired her pottery for years and we gave her the freedom to create her own menagerie.
 Before they were installed, we laid out the pieces on our dining room table.